-If your employer allocated tips to you, they are shown separately in box 8 of your Form W-2 (PDF).
+If your employer allocated tips to you, they are shown in box 8 of your Form W-2 (PDF).
 They are not included in box 1 with your wages and reported tips.

-Allocated tips are tips that your employer assigned to you in addition to the tips you reported to your employer for the year.
-Your employer will have done this only if:
+Allocated tips are amounts your employer assigned to you in addition to the tips you reported.
+Your employer is required to allocate tips only if:

-- You worked in a large food or beverage establishment (restaurant, cocktail lounge, or similar business), and
+- You worked in a large food or beverage establishment (restaurant, cocktail lounge, or similar business),

 Category: Interest, Dividends, Other Types of Income